fmabap/Flat_File_Validator/README.md

  ## JSON file format
  You can find JSON file format (example data) when you click in the tool on the "Fill with demo data" button There is currently no validation of it (quick and dirty).
-So errors will occur in the console if something wents wrong.
+So errors will occur in the console if something went wrong.